pynucastro/pynucastro/docs/source/testing.rst

 "ydots" ($dY_k/dt$) values regardless of the backend (to roundoff, and maybe interpolation, error)

-To facilitate comparing the backends, we have a ``NetworkCompaare`` helper class that takes a library and evaluates the ydots for different backends.
+To facilitate comparing the backends, we have a :py:obj:`NetworkCompare <pynucastro.networks.network_compare.NetworkCompare>` helper class that takes a library and evaluates the ydots for different backends.
-Currently it can test:
+Currently it can work with:

-* inline python networks: this is what we do with a ``RateCollection`` using the built-in ``eval`` methods to evaluate each of the rates.
+* ``RateCollection`` / inline python networks: this uses the built-in ``eval`` methods to evaluate each of the rates.

 * ``PythonNetwork`` modules: this means writing out the network as a ``.py`` file, importing it, and then using the functions in the